The Tragedy of Man (film): Production

 The film was produced one segment at a time, after which production ceased until funding had been secured for the next segment.
 Just like in the original play, there is a total of 15 segments.
 Each of these were animated in a different visual style.
-Over the years, several segments were exhibited individually at film festivals and shown on the public television network Duna TV, although the majority of the material was never shown publicly until the entire film was finished.
+Over the years, several segments were exhibited individually at film festivals and shown on the public television network Duna, although the majority of the material was never shown publicly until the entire film was finished.

 In 2008 some funding was secured when Jankovics' 1974 short film Sisyphus was used in an American car commercial which was shown at the Super Bowl.
 In 2011 the film received 19.5 million forint from the culture department of the Ministry of National Resources.
 The total cost of the film corresponded to 600 million forint (approximately two and half million U.S. Dollars) in the exchange rate at the time of the release.
 After 23 years in production, the last post-production work was finished in 2011.